Joiry/HSL_Carp/Part_01b.md

 ~~~

 We can use `less` to look both of these copies and see they are both still just the same text file as the original .fastq file.

+That's all for today.
+Next class we'll get into more advanced manipulation of files.